-Tremors can often be relieved by primidone (an antiseizure drug), propranolol (a beta-blocker), or many of the drugs used to control tremors due to Parkinson disease Drugs Used to Treat Parkinson Disease Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
-It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more .
+Tremors can often be relieved by primidone (an antiseizure drug), propranolol (a beta-blocker), or many of the drugs used to control tremors due to Parkinson disease Drugs Used to Treat Parkinson Disease .

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

-Genetics Home Reference: What is fragile X syndrome?
-This web site describes fragile X syndrome and discusses what causes it and how it is inherited, as well as provides links to its diagnosis and treatment.
+Genetics Home Reference: Fragile X syndrome: This web site describes fragile X syndrome and discusses what causes it and how it is inherited, as well as provides links to its diagnosis and treatment.